About

 Trust takes time

 AI did not change that.
 It just made it cheaper to ignore.
-The teams that succeed treat verification and judgment as core engineering work, not as polish.
+The companies that succeed treat verification and judgment as core engineering work, not as polish.

-These beliefs come from specific kinds of work — hardware-software integration, high-consequence trading systems, and crypto infrastructure.
+These beliefs come from specific kinds of work.
+Hardware-software integration, high-consequence trading systems and high-reliability infrastructure.
 The hard part of any consequential automated system is not the model.
-It is the verification, the override authority, and the discipline to clean up the world the system reads from.
+It is the verification, the override authority and the discipline to clean up the world the system reads from.
 Those problems are decades old.
 AI just made them more visible and more urgent.

 Mark Bennett, founder of AdviceForge